Ethnic clashes of Târgu Mureș: Dispute over causes

 The prevalent opinion in the Romanian public is that the incidents were triggered by direct attacks by Hungarians against Romanian institutions, symbols, statues and policemen.
 They claim that the riots were part of a plan to separate part of Transylvania from Romania to reintegrate it with Hungary.

 Most Hungarians maintain, however, that rumours about Hungarian violence against Romanians and/or state institutions were unjustified or widely exaggerated.
 Hungarians also state that rumours about Hungarian violence were spread to undermine legitimate Hungarian demands (such as language, cultural rights or possible ethnic-based regional autonomy).

 Involvement of Romanian government

 The nature of the involvement of the Romanian government is also disputed.
-The official account is that the government quickly succeeded in calming the situation and ended the clashes.
+The official account is that the government succeeded in calming the situation and ended the clashes.
 However, that has been disputed: